andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

     + That concepts are "negotiable" - not definite, eternal ideas we must accept

+This class is about thinking and feeling.
+Both have to work together.
+Art, and artistic experience, is felt - but that feeling can be seen and examinde and talked about.
+FEeling without expression is just personal experience, not a paper.
+Thought without feeling is dry, and speculative.
+Artistic experience is *real* - and if you feel it, and can describe it, you describe something real.
+In this class, this is valued.
+But it has to be done well, and seriously.

 The big over-arching "rules":
 Citations, above all else.
 Not optional.